denten-books/plain-text/4-format.md

 Reading Jean Baudrillard at the end of the century prior, I understood his writing on simulacra in relationship to ersatz entertainment: amusement parks, virtual reality, reality television, and the like.
 I am only now beginning to comprehend the extent of the simulation.
-Computers, the ultimate metaphor machines, mediate experience ubiquitously.
+Computers, ultimate metaphor machines, mediate experience ubiquitously.
 They interject in simple everyday acts from drinking coffee in the morning, through brewing and payment systems, to going to bed as alarm clocks and night activity monitors.